 Total Followers & Subscribers

-Through video, audio, and writing, Sarah breaks down every aspect of our brains, bodies, and emotions in her digital content centered on psycho education and community wellness.
-Select a platform below to review free mental health resources.
+Through video, audio, and writing, Sarah breaks down every aspect of our brains, bodies, and emotions in her digital content centered on mental health, politics, intersectional feminism, and disability advocacy.
+Subscribe to all the stuff at any of the links below.

 The images and text below will guide you toward the resource you’d like to learn more about, perhaps a recommended article, or a cause in need of your attention.
 Proceed with an open mind.